martinatogna/TinyIO-library-for-printf-and-scanf-/README.md

 ├── scan.c # Contains the scanf implementation from [MuratovAS/mini-scanf](https://github.com/MuratovAS/mini-scanf). and _getchar function
 ├── uart.c # Contains uart_send_char and uart_get_char functions
 ├── uart.h # Header file for UART functions
-└── main.c # Example main file for testing the functions [TO DO] Makefile                      # Makefile for building the library and example [TO DO] README.md                     # This readme file
+|── main.c # Example main file for testing the functions
+Makefile                      # Makefile for building the library and example [TO DO] README.md                     # This readme file

 ```